 Twarly was too slippery to fall for something so simple; he pulled Barbelossa down.
-The ferrier leg wriggled back and forth like a beached fish, pulling the rest of the fairanquin enough to twist it under the edge of the vehicle.
-Cold Snap collided with Caged Instinct, forcing Rattlegrip to relinquish its hold.
-Heavenly Lovers, on all fours, crawled backward until it was under the center of the motorhome.
+The ferrier leg wriggled back and forth like a beached fish, pulling the rest of the fairanquin enough to twist it under the carriage of the vehicle.
+Thus Cold Snap collided with Caged Instinct, forcing Rattlegrip to relinquish its hold.
+Heavenly Lovers, on all fours, crawled backward until it was under the center of the motor home.

-Forcing them to fight low might give them the advantage, as only Twarly had ever fought with fairanquins in a space that cramped.
-Their opponents didn’t fall for it.
+Forcing them to fight low might give them the advantage, as only Twarly had ever fought with fairanquins in a space that cramped, but heir opponents didn’t fall for it.
 A fairanquin couldn’t move if even one ferrier detached, but any detached pieces could attack on their own.
 Cold Snap braced itself against the side of the vehicle so it wouldn’t fall over.
 Then its leg, Mushine, detached.
 The mushroom ferrier opened its cap and extended its spines.
-Its shaft burrowed a few inches into the soil so it could pull itself along.
-The cap rotated, quickly reaching a speed that turned its spines into a circular saw.
+Its shaft burrowed a few inches into the soil so it could pull itself along as the cap rotated, quickly reaching a speed that turned its spines into a circular saw.
 It sped under the vehicle toward Heavenly Lovers, ready to cut it limb from limb.

 “All of you disengage!”
 Drupe ordered.
 “Get the bumblers’ attention!”